Finding Phones Fast: Low-Latency and Scalable Monitoring of Cellular Communications in Sensitive Areas: Evaluation

 \subsubsection{First Deployment}

 The initial feasibility deployment, shown in \autoref{fig:mlh}, was set in the middle of the urban area.
 The area is approximately 100 $\times$ 200 meters and consists of a single multi-story building with many wings, and many outside areas/courtyards around the building.
-Part of the sensitive area is divided from the outside world by a concrete wall, but on the right side, is separated from buildings with just a road.
-The separation between the "inside" and "outside" classes is as little as 3 meters in some areas (upper side).
+Part of the sensitive area is divided from the outside world by a concrete wall, but on the right side it is separated from buildings with just a road.
+The separation between the "inside" and "outside" classes is as little as 3 meters in some areas.

 We equipped the site with one downlink receiver placed on the roof of the building and six uplink receiver units positioned around the sensitive area.
-As radio units, we used COTS SDRs: for the downlink receiver, we used a USRP B210 and for uplink receivers, we used: 2 $\times$ USRP X310, 2 $\times$ USRP N310, and 2 $\times$ USRP X410.
+As radio units, we used COTS SDRs: for the downlink receiver, we used a USRP B210 and for uplink receivers, we used 2 $\times$ USRP X310, 2 $\times$ USRP N310, and 2 $\times$ USRP X410.
 All SDRs were connected to a central unit using fiber optic cables.

 We collected samples over 5 days using our custom data collection rig.
 We collected training data for 244,804 uplink messages, spanning 43,157 connections.
 In this set, we have 63.3\% inside and 36.7\% outside connections.
-To acquire the test set, we collected data on a separate day to ensure that we are not overfitting on specific environmental conditions.
+To acquire the test set, we collected data on a separate day to ensure that we were not overfitting on specific environmental conditions.
 The test set consists of 29,809 uplink messages spanning 6,198 connections.
 58\% of those are inside connections and 42\% outside connections.

-For geofencing, we trained a fully connected neural network described in \autoref{sec:impl:model}.
-It uses relative features computed from the underlying features presented in \autoref{sec:features}.
-The geofencing model achieves an accuracy of 95.78\% on individual messages from the test set.
+Finally, the geofencing model achieves an accuracy of 95.78\% on individual messages from the test set.

 A logistic regression model, trained on the training data set, estimates the weight of each type of message in the final ensemble.
-PRACH message has a weight of 3.85, PUSCH 3.86, and PUCCH 2.88.
+The PRACH message has a weight of 0.36, PUSCH 0.37, and PUCCH 0.27.
 As reported in \autoref{tab:first_deployment}, when we run the logistic regression model on the test set, we achieve an accuracy of 97.42\%.

-In \autoref{fig:mlh}, we plot all locations of the test data set collected along with their classification result.
-We see that the model mostly misclassified messages close to the border of the sensitive area, which is expected.
+From \autoref{fig:mlh}, we see that the model mostly misclassified messages close to the border of the sensitive area, which is expected.